linxinshi/EntityRetrievalPAS/README.md

 ## Entity Retrieval in the Knowledge Graph with Hierarchical Entity Type and Content
-(in progress)
+update 2018.10.26   will be released before 2018.11.30 (meeting some deadlines recently quite busy) (in progress)

 This repository contains resources developed within the following paper: